-The Risky Adolescent Pathways lab is a team of researchers dedicated to understanding youth risky, violent, and antisocial behaviors.
-We examine factors and settings that protect youth from or propel them towards antisocial trajectories.
+The Risky Adolescent Pathways lab is a team of researchers dedicated to understanding youth wellbeing and mental health.
+We examine factors and settings that protect youth from or propel them towards problematic long-term trajectories.
 Our translational work is dedicated to informing intervention and prevention programs and public policy.

 Menzies Centre for Applied Health Economics Seminar Series

 Big data but cross-sectional, what are our options for providing a robust picture of family well-being and tech?

 Are peers perhaps the "best medicine?"
 Doctoral Candidate Uink discusses research from our "How do you feel study?"
 This write-up was originally featured by the Greater Good Science Center, University of California, Berkeley.

 What happens when a diverse group of scholars, program developers, and educators debate whether we should be alarmed about potential Digital Harms?
 A robust discussion!
 Sponsored by Something Digital, and part of the Night Nomad Series, March 17 was a sold-out crowd.
 Modecki argues that privacy and baked-in discrimination are the real culprits worth concern, not smartphone "addiction."